keithrbennett/rock_books/manual.md

 #### Input Records

-Input records are multiple records for the type appropriate to the document:
+Input records are records of a type appropriate to the document:

 * chart of accounts - each account
 * journals - each transaction

 Input records are, in general, entered into the text files after all properties.
-One exception is that the `@date_prefix` is often specified in multiple places in the journal, usually with a new month (e.g. `@date_prefix: 2018-11`).
+One exception is that the `@date_prefix` is often specified in multiple places in the journal, usually with a new month (e.g. `@date_prefix: 2021-11`).

 Data lines will contain fields that an be separated with an arbitrary number of spaces, e.g.:

 ```
-2018-05-18   123.45   supplies
+2021-05-18   123.45   supplies
 ```

 In journals, all entries will begin with dates, and all dates begin with numerals, so the